georgeonalo/rentzone-github-actions-terraform-ecs-project/README.md

-### Below are screenshots of some of the infrastructured deployed by my pipeline
+## Below are screenshots of some of the infrastructure deployed by my pipeline